dibia27/scissor/README.md

 For best user experience, I'll advice the use of a web browser on a PC ( preferably Chrome browser ) to access this webpage

-View With a zoom size of 100%.
+View with a zoom size of 100%.

 # Website